 Whether you are looking for something simple or the hardiest indoor plants Australia can offer, you will need to care for them.
 However, most “indoor plants” are types that can survive really well in a nearly sealed room, meaning that they don’t often need much actual food or nutrition.
 Simpler plants, such as cacti, can live for years with nothing but regular watering and direct sunlight every day.
 A lot of indoor plants don’t even need to be watered every day and can be topped up once a week while remaining healthy and happy.

 While they can’t benefit from rainwater and natural nutrition in the same way that an outdoor plant can, this still means that it doesn’t take long to actually care for them.
 In a home office, it might only take one or two minutes to fill up a container of water and pour a small amount into each plant.
 If you have to do that once every three days, it is almost no time out of your schedule at all.
+While watering your plants is essential if your home office has a high humidity level, it is recommended to find the best plant humidifier.

 Of course, nice smells and fragrances are other benefits that many people overlook at first.
 Just like outdoor plants, you can get indoor ones that provide a great smell and improve the atmosphere of a room over time.
 Some of these plants will even be directly edible, such as mint, which allows them to be used in cooking if you are not just keeping them for the smells.
 Others are purely decorative, but these smells can still be a great way to mask bad odors and make a space feel fresh if you haven’t been there in a while.